corpsecouch/corpsecouch.github.io/src/articles/archive/the-importance-of-pluto/index.md

 ---
 title: 'The Importance of Pluto'
 date: '2015-12-04T12:00'
+description: 'NASA is releasing the highest resolution images it has of Pluto.
+That might not seem that important but it’s huge.'
 layout: 'article'
 preview:
     text: 'NASA is releasing the highest resolution images it has of Pluto.
 That might not seem that important but it’s huge.'